⛰️ Hiking Cinque Terre: My Honest Review & Tips

 The Value Score is determined by the price divided by the duration of an experience.
 All prices mentioned here are in USD.

-🚆 Transportation$15-$30 total, assuming you’re coming from Milan and depending on which train you take.
+• 🚆 Transportation: $15-$30 total – This assumes you’re coming from Milan.
+Price varies a bit depending on which train you take.
+I paid $14.

+• 🏰 Attraction: $0-$10 total – The trail features both free and paid attractions.
 There are many things to do in the villages that will increase your budget, including snorkeling, boat tours, and Italian cooking classes.
-You can also hire a Cinque Terre hiking guide if you like.
+I spent $2 on one attraction.

 A mountain view with the ocean and yellow flowers.